Domiran/enum_values/README.md

 }
 ```

 It does this by creating a compilable cpp file intended to be included directly in your application that are linked to the `enum_value` and `enum_static` classes.
 Forward declarations of all enums it captures are included.
+Which one you use ~~really depends if you prefer a little C# in your life~~ is really a matter of preference.

+Unlike some other enum reflection solutions, this does not require much/any editing of your existing code and has no size or syntax limitations.

 # Example